prathmesh36/vpc-flow-log-mapper/README.md

   - **`services/`**: A services submodule directory contains the service layer code which interacts with various utility function to provide service to end user.
   - **`constant/`**: A constants submodule directory contains the protocol name-number mapping given [here](https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml).

+- **`static/`**: The source code for the project.
+  - **`inputs/`**: This directory contains various sample vpc flow log files to test.
+This directory contains the default sample vpc-flow-log-file.
+You can add your sample files here or use any other directory by mentioning in the command line argument.
+  - **`outputs/`**: This directory is the default output directory.
+You can use some other directory by specifying in the command line argument
+  - **`mapping/`**: The main entry point for the cli application which accepts the cli arguments.

 - **`README.md`**: Provides documentation and information about the project.

 - **`.gitignore`**: Specifies files and directories to be ignored by Git.